mrsool/redis_hash_store/README.md

 Let me show you:

-1. Now you can access all "group" of records:
+1. You can access all records under the `foo` hash
 ```ruby
 Rails.cache.read_hash('foo')
 => { "baz"=>"boo", "boo"=>"baz" }